 This is a good variation of the basic design as it is still quite flexible so can accommodate awkwardly-shaped items but gives a little more support.
 Working a couple of these alongside the regular BYOB Bags would make a lovely co-ordinated set.

-Download a copy of the free pattern from my website and have fun trying out this Basketweave variation.
-The pattern is also available from Craftsy and Ravelry.
+Please click here to download a copy of the free pattern and have fun trying out this Basketweave variation.

 Last Blogpost: Small and stripey bags